-If you’re sold on ethical marketing and ready to get started, here’s what you’ve come for.
+If you’re sold on ethical marketing and ready to get started, then here’s what you’re looking for.

 I’ve outlined 9 ways you can define your brand and use of Pardot in a more ethical manner.